HTenkanen/AISA/README.md

 # Introduction to Spatial Analytics

-Demo site for the course "Introduction to Spatial Analytics" -course at Aalto University.
+Demo site for the course "Introduction to Spatial Analytics" -course (used for teaching demonstrations).